-A FESTIVAL FOR THE LORD YOUR GOD…God has appointed this coming week as one of His special times for the revelation and ministry of Jesus Christ.
-Known as “feasts” or “festivals” at harvest times, the Festival of Tabernacles begins at sunset under a full harvest moon September 21st and ends at sunset September 29th with an 8th day celebrating the future culmination of all God's Holy Festivals when Jesus rules as King!
+A FESTIVAL FOR THE LORD YOUR GOD…God has appointed this week as one of His Holy Days marking the ministry and revelation of Jesus Christ.
+These appointed dates known as “feasts” or “festivals” occurred at harvest times, when crops were gathered in.
+Also known as “The Ingathering”, the Festival of Tabernacles begins at sunset under a full harvest moon October 10 and continues to sunset October 17.
+This festival is the “crowning touch” for ALL His annual festivals, as it will be fulfilled by the return of Jesus as King on Planet Earth!

 Appointed 3500 years ago, this final festival has always been known as the time when God will dwell with His people.
 “Celebrate the Feast of Tabernacles for seven days after you have gathered the produce of your threshing floor and your winepress.
 Be joyful at your Feast…You shall hold a festival for the LORD your God seven days, in the place that the LORD will choose; for the LORD your God will bless you in all your harvest and in all the work of your hands, and your joy will be complete.”
 Deut.
 16:13-15.

-Not only did God fed them daily for 40 years with manna from heaven, He also provided enough water from a single rock to satiate millions of people.
+Not only had God fed them daily for 40 years with manna from heaven, He also provided enough water from a single rock to satiate millions of people.
 We do not have to look far in the New Testament to see who was actually being introduced to mankind through this symbolism.
 In John 30, 32-35, Jesus said, “Truly, truly, I say to you, it was not Moses who gave you the bread from heaven; my Father gives you the true bread from heaven.
-For the bread of God is that which the bread from heaven; my Father gives you the true bread from heaven.
 For the bread of God is that which comes down from heaven, and gives life to the world… I am the bread of life; he who comes to me shall not hunger, and he who believes in me shall never thirst.”

 These appointed Festival Days also paint a picture of the Lord’s completion and rest given in Genesis 2:2.
 “And by the seventh day God completed His work which He had done; and He rested on the seventh day from all His work which He had done.”
 For 3500 years, it has been celebrated with a full week of dancing, singing, and feasting.
 It is also entirely possible that the first American Thanksgiving was based on this very festival, since the early Puritans were students of the Bible and observed God’s ancient, appointed Festival Days.